Photo by wavebreakmedia / Shutterstock.com

 Pressmaster / Shutterstock.com

-If an older couple is divorcing, and if one spouse was the sole breadwinner, he or she should consider sharing more assets and retirement funds upfront to work out an agreement that may not include alimony, suggests Davis, the American Academy of Matrimonial Lawyers president.
+If an older couple are divorcing and one spouse was the sole breadwinner, that spouse should consider sharing more assets and retirement funds upfront to work out an agreement that may not include alimony, suggests Davis, the American Academy of Matrimonial Lawyers president.
 For a dependent spouse, she said, “the prospect of long-term alimony can serve as a very powerful negotiating tool.”

 3. Adjusting to a new retirement reality